-What’s going on and why do our enlarged pores bother us so?
+Okay, what’s happening, and why do our enlarged pores bother us?

-The story and travels of Don Quixote strangely remind me of the enormous problem many of us perceive as enlarged pores.
+The story and travels of Don Quixote strangely remind me of the enormous problem many perceive as enlarged pores.

-They’re either clogged, congested or just too large.
+Our pores, yep, they’re either clogged, congested or just too large.
 The pores of the nose come under particular scrutiny.
-These visibly ‘dirty’ pores are often cleaned, buffed, polished, scrubbed and extracted to purify them and like Don Quixote, we are never satisfied until we have victory over these monsters.
+These visibly ‘dirty’ pores are often cleaned, buffed, polished, scrubbed and extracted to purify them, and like Don Quixote, we are never satisfied until we have victory over these monsters.

-This quest for the perfect pore can go on for many years and bathroom cabinets the world over are full of the necessary remedies to rid us of this unsightly problem.
+This quest for the perfect-sized pore can go on for many years, and bathroom cabinets the world over are full of the (un)necessary remedies to rid us of this unsightly problem.

 And so it is with your pores.
-What starts as somewhat annoying, can eventually lead to something akin to an all-out obsession.
-So rather than leave you on your merry quest to find a solution, I thought, like Sancho Panza I would perhaps name the beast for what it is and tackle four common problems.
+What starts as somewhat annoying can eventually lead to an all-out obsession.
+So rather than leave you on your quest to find a solution, I thought, like Sancho Panza, I would perhaps name the beast for what it is and tackle four common problems.

 Tilting at windmills?
 Maybe, it’s time to make peace with your pores.